Treasure Chest Ceremony

 LEADER: As we enter another year, I ask that each person store the values of our code in their heart just as we store these jewels in our treasure chest.

 SPEAKER: Would all members please repeat after me?

 To follow the code of conduct

 Both at our meetings

 And in my everyday life.

-SPEAKER: The following girls are serving as patrol leaders this year (read aloud the girls’ names and have them come forward) The Patrol Leaders lead a patrol of between 4 to 8 girls and are in charge of making sure their patrol is ready for the meeting, completes their chores in a timely manner and that any younger girls in the group have a buddy to help them if necessary during crafts or games.
-Patrol leaders are also responsible for calling the girls in their patrol to pass on important updates or information.
+SPEAKER: The following members are serving as patrol leaders this year (read names and have them come forward) The Patrol Leaders lead a patrol of between 4 to 8 members and are in charge of making sure their patrol is ready for the meeting, completes their chores in a timely manner and that any younger members in the group have a buddy to help them if necessary during crafts or games.
+Patrol leaders are also responsible for calling the members in their patrol to pass on important updates or information.

 Patrol Leaders’ Oath: (have all patrol leaders repeat each line after the speaker)

 As a patrol leader, I promise